Don Most: Acting

-Most appeared on the 113th and final filmed but never aired episode of Room 222, entitled "Jason and Big Mo", in the role of Louie, the red-headed class wisecracker.
-David Jolliffe had handled the role of Bernie, the red-headed class wisecracker, for all prior appearances.
-Room 222 aired for the last time in January 1974, just as Happy Days began, and on the same network, ABC.
+Most had earlier guest roles on Emergency! and Police Story.
+Most appeared on the final filmed but never aired episode of Room 222, entitled "Jason and Big Mo", playing the role of Louie, the red-headed class wisecracker.
+David Jolliffe had handled the role of Louie in all prior episodes.

-Most played jokester Ralph on Happy Days, regularly appearing up until the show’s seventh season and returned in the final season as a guest star.
-During the first season Most was more of a secondary character, billed only in the end credits, but by the second season he was front billed, as a primary character.
+Most played jokester Ralph on Happy Days, regularly appearing up until the show’s seventh season, leaving along with Ron Howard in 1980 (with their characters written off by having them join the Army and get shipped to Greenland).
+Most and Howard both returned in the final season as guest stars.

 Most has appeared in other film and television work.
 Film credits include Leo and Loree (1980), EDtv (1999), Planting Melvin (2005), and The Great Buck Howard (2008).
-He also made the regular round of guest appearances on TV shows like Emergency!, CHiPs, Baywatch, The Love Boat, Sliders, Star Trek: Voyager, Diagnosis: Murder, Yes, Dear, and Glee.
-He also made an appearance on Charles in Charge, alongside his former Happy Days co-star, Scott Baio.
-He plays a man who has just won the lottery and, as part of the cameo joke, he runs up to Baio and waving the winning ticket shouts, "It looks like happy days are here again!"
-(He also receives several looks from Baio that suggests familiarity throughout the episode.)
-He is sometimes credited as "Donny Most."
+He also made the regular round of guest appearances on TV shows like Fantasy Island, CHiPs, Murder, She Wrote, Baywatch, The Love Boat, Sliders, Star Trek: Voyager, Diagnosis: Murder (reuniting with his Happy Days co-star Pat Morita), Yes, Dear, and Glee.

+He also made an appearance on the TV sitcom Charles in Charge, in the episode "It's a Blunderfull Life" (alongside his former Happy Days co-star, Scott Baio).

-Most has also made stage appearances in plays like The Sunshine Boys with Robert Wuhl at Judson Theatre Company in 2017 and Middletown at Bucks County Playhouse in 2019.
+In 1980, he began acting in theatre, joining a regional touring production of Wait Until Dark.
+Most has also made stage appearances in plays such as The Sunshine Boys with Robert Wuhl at Judson Theatre Company in 2017 and Middletown at Bucks County Playhouse in 2019.

 Most performed as a voice actor on several Saturday morning cartoon series.
 Among these roles were: Ralph Malph on The Fonz and the Happy Days Gang (1980); Eric the Cavalier in Dungeons & Dragons (1983); and Stiles on Teen Wolf (1986–1989).
 Most had a cameo as himself in the fifth season Family Guy episode "It Takes a Village Idiot, and I Married One" in 2007.

+Most directed the independent films The Last Best Sunday (1999) and Moola (2007).